Kjarrigan/fish-or-men/README.md

 Each turn you roll a `d6`.
 Depending on it's color one of the 4 fished go 1 tile to the left or the boat.
 The boat start with two colored fishermen so it has a 2/6 change to move a tile.

-If a bot reaches a tile with a fish - the fish is catched (thrown into the boar) AND now the fishs color counts toward the boat!
+If the boat reaches a tile with a fish - the fish is catched (thrown into the boat) AND now the fishs color counts toward the boat!
 So the more fish it catches the likelier it'll move further.

 If a fish reached the ocean tile it is safe.
 If you roll a color that is already safe you can chose